 Transitioning to a circular economy—where plastics are reused and recycled—could significantly reduce waste.
 The Ellen MacArthur Foundation estimates that by 2040, this shift could cut ocean plastic leakage by 80%, lower greenhouse gas emissions by 25%, create 700,000 jobs, and save $200 billion annually.

-The CIRCLE Alliance has a focus on women’s economic empowerment because women play important roles in the demand for plastic, if and how it enters into countries’ recycling streams, and can be key for creating innovative and resilient systems for circular plastic waste management.
+Women play important roles in the demand for plastic, if and how it enters into countries’ recycling streams, and can be key for creating innovative and resilient systems for circular plastic waste management.
 We must intentionally engage women to improve plastic circularity and solve the global waste challenge for three key reasons.

 Additionally, at the household level across all target countries, women are primarily responsible for managing household waste and ensuring that recyclable plastics are separated from non-recyclables.
 In the Ocean Conservancy’s study ‘The Role of Gender in Waste Management: Gender Perspectives on Waste in India, Indonesia, the Philippines and Vietnam’ (2019), they found that women bear sole responsibility for recyclables disposal 20-95% of the time, whereas men do 0-12% of the time.